-- Notify the Health Protection Unit (HPU) - Admit in isolation if: - < 6 months old or acutely unwell - Significant breathing difficulties (e.g. apnoea, severe paroxysms, cyanosis) - Significant complications (e.g. seizures, pneumonia) - Pharmacological Treatment if admission is not needed, prescribe an antibiotic if the onset of the cough is within 21 days. - < 1 month old = clarithromycin - >1 months old and not pregnant = azithromycin - If pregnant = erythromycin - Recommended >32 weeks gestation without vaccination to reduce the risk of transmission to the newborn
+- Notify the Health Protection Unit (HPU)

+- Admit in isolation if:

+- < 6 months old or acutely unwell

+- Significant breathing difficulties (e.g. apnoea, severe paroxysms, cyanosis)

+- Significant complications (e.g. seizures, pneumonia)

+- Pharmacological Treatment if admission is not needed, prescribe an antibiotic if the onset

+- of the cough is within 21 days.

+- < 1 month old = clarithromycin

+- >1 months old and not pregnant = azithromycin - If pregnant = erythromycin - Recommended from 36 weeks gestation without vaccination to reduce the risk of transmission to the newborn - o If macrolides contraindicated, give co-trimoxazole - Do not use in pregnant or infants <6 weeks of age